alirazi1992/BreastCancerUltrasound/README.md

  ### A. Data Cleaning

+ - Spliting the dataset is step that should considered before cleaning the data.
+After spliting the dataset now there are three separaet sets:
+                1. Train
+                2. Val
+                3. Test

  For having better vision and perspective of data it woulb better to do sanity check and modify data.
 There are several key steps that for machine learning sanity chehck and data modification befire EDA is needed: I. Validity, II.Accuracy, III.Completness, IV.
 Consistensy, V. Uniformity